We first published this alert in March 2020 and we have updated it to reflect more recent developments

 What damage control can you do once you’ve been attacked?

 You should follow your incident response and business continuity plans.
-If the attack already happened, the FBI recommends the following mitigation steps (amongst other measures):
+You are likely to need specialist help – that will include lawyers experienced in ransomware issues.
+This is not a time for enthusiastic amateurs.
+If the attack has already happened, the FBI recommends the following mitigation steps (amongst other measures):

 - Executing a network-wide password reset;